-7. Team Up with a Brokerage
+7. Team up With a Brokerage

 Joining a brokerage is not a step you can skip.
 It is legally required for a new real estate agent to work under the supervision of a broker.

-Brokers are people that the state licenses to oversee all real estate transactions, as well as ensuring that real estate agents are adhering to all of their state laws and standards.
+Brokers are THE people that the state licenses to oversee all real estate transactions, as well as ensuring that real estate agents are adhering to all of their state laws and standards.
 Don’t expect a reasonable hourly wage.
-Chances are that the brokerage will only pay you commission based on your sales.
+Chances are that the brokerage will only pay you a commission based on your sales.

 Every brokerage is different, but all are eager to sign on new real estate agents.
 It tends to come at little or no cost to the company.
 You will likely have to front the costs for almost everything you need to conduct business.
 So, shop around for a brokerage that works best for you.

 Being a real estate agent can be a rewarding career.
 Another advantageous aspect is that your hours are somewhat flexible and you can work as little or as much as you want to.
 With this said, though, it’s important to weigh the cost and time needed to become a real estate agent with all of the perks.
 You want to ensure that after you make the investment, you will enjoy your new career path.